 Smartcards also contain information about the identity of the card holder and are used in a similar manner.
-The difference is that smartcards contain a microprocessor, inputoutput ports, and a few kilobytes of non-volatile memory, instead of magnetic recording material, and can perform computations that may improve the security of the card [16].
+The difference is that smartcards contain a microprocessor, input-output ports, and a few kilobytes of non-volatile memory, instead of magnetic recording material, and can perform computations that may improve the security of the card [16].

 A calculator looks very much like a simple calculator with a few additional functions.
 In addition to possessing a calculator, the user has to remember his user name and personal access number.
-When the user wants to access the computer system it has to provide his user name.
-The authentication system returns a challenge value back to the user, which then has to enter that value and his personal access number into his calculator.
+When the user wants to access the computer system it has to provide his then has to enter that value and his personal access number into his calculator.
 After performing some mathematical computation, the calculator returns a response value to the user.
 The user then presents the response value to the system, and if the number presented matches the value expected by the system, access is granted.